polkadot-fellows/RFCs/text/0000-pre-elves_soft.md

 ## Future Directions and Related Material

-A sassafras RC like JAM could avoid `preferred_fork` flag, by only releasing availability votes for at most one sassafras equivocation.
+Arguably, a sassafras RC like JAM could avoid `preferred_fork` flag, by only releasing availability votes for at most one sassafras equivocation.
+We wanted availability for babe forks, but sassafras has only equivocations, so those block can simply be dropped.

+In principle, a sassafras equivocation could still enter the valid chain, assuming 2/3rd of validators provide availability votes for the same equivocations.
+If JAM lacks the `preferred_fork` flag then enactment proceeds slower in this case, but this should almost never occur.

 ### Thresahold randomness